PariaSabet/iamParia/README.md

 # My Windows XP Portfolio

 A nostalgic Windows-styled portfolio website built with React and TypeScript features a classic desktop interface with interactive windows and icons.
-You can see my porfolio here: https://iamparia.pages.dev/
+You can see my portfolio here: https://iamparia.pages.dev/

 ## 💻 Technologies Used